Contact the Governor

 The mission of the New Mexico Real Estate Commission is to protect the public and enhance the professional competence of real estate brokers.
 The New Mexico Real Estate Commission was created by state law in 1959 and charged with enforcing the Real Estate License Law and the Real Estate Commission rules.

 The Board consists of five members appointed by the Governor who have been New Mexico residents for three consecutive years immediately prior to their appointment.
-Four members of the board shall be licensed associate or qualifying brokers and one members shall be a public member who has never been licensed as an assocciate or qualifying broker.
+Four members of the board shall be licensed associate or qualifying brokers and one members shall be a public member who has never been licensed as an associate or qualifying broker.

 The Governor seeks to appoint one public member to the New Mexico Real Estate Commission who is not from Dona Ana, Bernalillo, Lea, or Santa Fe Counties.